GaelanVenturi/.dotfiles/README.md

 I've used [Lazynvim](https://www.lazyvim.org/) as my starter for my Neovim configuration.
 It provides a significant amount of usability out of the box, but still requires some tinkering out of the box to make it usable for me.

+## How I manage my dotfiles

+I use [stow](https://www.gnu.org/software/stow/) to manage my dotfiles.
+This provides the greatest flexibility for my workflow since I use Arch Linux on both WSL and bare metal.
+If you would also like to use stow to manage your dotfiles, feel free to look at Jake Wiesler's post [here](https://www.jakewiesler.com/blog/managing-dotfiles) and his corresponding [youtube video](https://www.youtube.com/watch?v=FHuwzbpTTo0).
+Either way, the way my dotfiles are organized is for compatibility and use of stow.